Can I get life insurance if I participate in a dangerous sport?

 Will I be able to obtain life insurance cover if I participate in a dangerous pursuit?

-Insurance companies are likely to offer cover in most cases but probably with an increased premium.
+Insurance companies are likely to offer cover in most cases but, depending on the pursuit, may do so with an increased premium.
 There are insurance companies who specialise in covering certain dangerous pursuits.
-These companies will attain a comprehensive knowledge of these pursuits and the risks involved.
-Also, by covering a large number of participants they can calculate the risk more accurately.
+By covering a large number of participants, these companies are able to attain extensive knowledge of the risks involved and so can calculate the risk more accurately.

 Where is the best place to search for life insurance if I participate in a dangerous pursuit?

-First of all, compare the cost of life insurance using this life insurance quote tool.
-It will give you an idea of the monthly premium you are likely to pay.
-But then I suggest you speak to a life insurance specialist who has experience of how each insurer will treat your chosen sport.
+I suggest you speak to a life insurance specialist who has experience of how each insurer will treat your chosen sport or dangerous activity.
 They will be best placed to recommend the best company to apply to for your set of circumstances.
-I have personally vetted the service provided by the company behind the quote comparison tool mentioned above and their advisers are experts in their field.
+I have personally vetted the services of LifeSearch, a specialist independent life insurance broker* and they are the experts in their field.
+Additionally, if you decide to take cover via the link above, you will qualify for £50 cashback.

 Always be honest when completing any insurance application form and provide as much detail as possible.
 Lack of detail will often result in a higher premium as the provider will assess the risk only on the information provided.
 Omitting key information could also negate the policy if a claim is ever made.